dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Starting Alphabet
+ More on Alphabet

-I decided to go with tringles instead of ellipses because I think it will be easier and more interesting to create letters and numbers with.
-I have now started to form some of the first few letters.
-At the moment I'm just trying to get some basic shapes in.
+I tried to add the editor but wasnt working.
+I made less parameters in my code and started to form more letters.